 You Should Refuse Field Sobriety Test When Possible

-Before you agree to take an FST, ask the officer if the test is mandatory or not.
+Before you agree to take an field sobriety test in Denver, ask the officer if the test is mandatory or not.
 If the FST is not mandatory, you should be able to refuse it without immediate legal or administrative consequence.
 As aforementioned, such tests are skewed to prove intoxication, not sobriety, so it is often best to avoid them.
 Keep in mind that if you refuse any test deemed legally mandatory, your driver’s license will be automatically suspended regardless of the outcome of your DUI case.

 Put a Fighter in Your Corner with Fife Luneau, P.C.